axiom-data-science/bagitify/README.md

 the start or end of the data in ERDDAP, repsectively.
 In any case, it will be internally rounded to the first day of the month for the start, and the first day of the next month for the end.

+`-v` activates verbose mode, where additional information on operations is printed.

+`-f` activates force mode, where existing files are deleted and redownloaded.

 Finally, `tabledap_url` is an ERDDAP tabledap url such as `https://erddap.secoora.org/erddap/tabledap/edu_usf_marine_comps_1407d550.html`

 Putting it all together, bagitify might be run like so: